llord1/llord1.github.io/UnknownOriginVocab.md

 In fact, at least seventeen (17) items were detected as Sundanese, and at least one more word was originally annotated as French.
 Frank noted 'wépantisman' (repentance)	as having a connection to the French word 'répentir' (repentance), yet the Google tools detected it as Sundanese.
 In observing this confusion, one could assume that ACF appears to, at times, replace 'r' sounds with 'w' sounds, thus causing issues for the detection tools.
 The question then would be why does this occur, and if it occurs in other languages; if so, perhaps those languages might provide additional helpful information. *Perhaps all the words detected as Sundanese might need to be run through a French translator to see if any other underlying connections could be revealed. *

-Overall, the majority of the source vocabulary list was, in fact, detected as being Haitian Creole - another creole language within the same region.
+The majority of the source vocabulary list was actually detected as being Haitian Creole - another creole language within the same region.
 While about 26 instances of French were detected, at least 127 instances of Haitian creole were detected during the initial exploratory phase.
 However, the majority of words detected as Haitian Creole did not appear to share meanings with Saint Lucian Kwéyòl during that phase.
 This, therefore, made attempts at etymological associations difficult to justify without additional exploration.

 However, it should be noted that upon a second passing, the number of similarities increased.
 It does appear that both HC and ACF have high levels of polysemy.
 When consulting multiple actual Haitian dictionaries, the second available definition was often the one that was actually shared.
 It appeared that in those cases, Google's tools failed to display the option most relevant to this study.